-2018 has been designated the European Year of Cultural Heritage.
+2018 was designated the European Year of Cultural Heritage.
 Europe's cultural heritage surrounds us in the buildings of our cities, our landscapes and archaeological sites.
 It is preserved not only in literature, art and objects but also in craft skills, stories, food and films.
 Europe is changing, the migration wave established several questions - What are our roots, our traditions?
 Are we aware of them, are we living with respect to them?
 What are similarities and differences between various cultures?
 Do the differences endanger our own culture?
 How much have our traditions changed?

-Six European schools from the Czech Republic, Finland, Cyprus, Spain, Italy and Turkey agreed on a two-year cooperation on this topic, these six schools realised that the "Roots" project will help their students and teachers to enlarge their overview of culture, traditions, roots and heritage and answer the above mentioned questions, that the project will help them to learn more about other cultures but also about their own culture, preserve traditions and keep or develop them.
+Six European schools from the Czech Republic, Finland, Cyprus, Spain, Italy and Turkey agreed on a two-year cooperation on this topic, these six schools realised that the "Roots" project would help their students and teachers to enlarge their overview of culture, traditions, roots and heritage and answer the above mentioned questions, that the project would help them to learn more about other cultures but also about their own culture, preserve traditions and keep or develop them.

-1. Development of competences of the participants of the project (communication and language, cultural awareness, creative, digital, social, analytical, and moving)
+1. Development of competences of the participants of the project (communication and language, cultural awareness, creative, digital, social, analytical, and moving).

-5. Breaking stereotypes about other cultures, traditions and lifestyles
+5. Breaking stereotypes about other cultures, traditions and lifestyles.

-6. Extending the knowledge of the partner countries in the field of history, traditions, customs, ways of life, and geography
+6. Extending the knowledge of the partner countries in the field of history, traditions, customs, ways of life, and geography.

 7. Extending (or gaining) the knowledge about various UNESCO sites.

-9. Development of awareness of the European Union issues including Erasmus+ programme
+9. Development of awareness of the European Union issues including Erasmus+ programme.

 10. Exchange of good practices and methods of work with young people

-The project will bring a long-time benefit for the schools, some of the materals, presentations, Book of stories as well as some methods of work can be used in the future and involved in a curriculum.
+The project will bring a long-time benefit for the schools, some of the materals, presentations, Book of stories as well as some methods of work will be used in the future and involved in a curriculum.